bejibay/PapiJson/README.md

 a customer to place an order for the product of a company.
 All orders are saved in a json or text file.
-* Built with PHP, JavaScript, HTML and CSS, all orders are placed from home page, while all orders are retrieved from vieworders.php with JavaScript aJAX
+* Built with PHP, JavaScript, HTML and CSS, all orders are placed from order page, while all orders are retrieved from homepage with JavaScript aJAX

 ## Scripts
-* index.php for making orders.
-* vieworders.php for retrieving customers orders
+* index.php for for switching actions between placing orders and viewing orders
-* product.txt/product.json file for orders storage
+* product.txt/product.json file for storage of orders

 ## Application
 The use of json file for storing data allows